confluentinc/cp-ansible/docs/index.rst

 Overview
 ========

-Ansible playbooks for installing the `Confluent Platform <http://www.confluent.io>`__.
+Confluent provides Ansible playbooks for installing the `Confluent Platform <http://www.confluent.io>`__.

 .. note:: These playbooks are provided without support and are intended to be a guideline.
-Any issues encountered can be reported via `GitHub issues<https://github.com/confluentinc/cp-ansible/issues>`_ and will be addressed on a best effort basis.
+Any issues encountered can be reported via the `cp-ansible GitHub repo <https://github.com/confluentinc/cp-ansible/issues>`__ and will be addressed on a best effort basis.

 ============